Free Speech

 Example Rules for Online Content

 Lest we not forget that freedom of expression comes with certain reasonable limits.
 Our confidentiality and disclosure page has more on this.
-RCW 64.90.445(2)(b) permits the Board to limit attendance for persons who disrupt a meeting.

 Below is an example of a fair and balanced criteria governing the use of association information technology systems and resources.